Data Corruption and Loss¶

 A Useful Tool to Backups¶

-A reasonable backup approach for images could be this one:
+A reasonable backup approach for images could be:

 Backup important images right away (after dumping them to a computer) to optical media.

-Do daily incremental backup of the work space.
+Do a daily incremental backup of the work space.

 Do a weekly differential backup and delete integral backups of week-2 (two weeks ago).